mjtsai1974/DevBlog/_posts/2018-09-25-bayesian-ml-progagation-cliuque-tree.md

 >
 >Suppose we have observed $A=y$ and $X=y$, to instantiate the clique tree, we associate the independence probability function containing $A$ and $X$ with the observed value $y$.
 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2018-09-25-bayesian-ml-progagation-cliuque-tree-ve-step-2.png "step 2")
->If we take $\Chi$ to be all unobserved variables, $P(\Chi,E)$ is just the multiplication of all functions on the clique tess, which will laterly be proved.
+>If we take $\chi$ to be all unobserved variables, $P(\chi,E)$ is just the multiplication of all functions on the clique tess, which will laterly be proved.

 ### Addendum
 >&#10112;[Introduction to Bayesian Networks, Lecture 5: Inference as Message Propagation, Nevin L. Zhang, lzhang@cse.ust.hk, Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Fall 2008](http://www.cse.ust.hk/bnbook/pdf/l05.h.pdf)